hashgraph/hedera-improvement-proposal/HIP/hip-17.md

     ScheduleID scheduleID = 12;
     // In the receipt of a ScheduleCreate or ScheduleSign that resolves to SUCCESS, the TransactionID that should be used to query for the receipt or record of the relevant scheduled transaction
     TransactionID scheduledTransactionID = 13;
-+   uint64 serialNumber = 14; // In the receipt of a TokenMintTransactionBody, the serial number of the newly created NFT
++   // In the receipt of a TokenMintTransactionBody, the serial number of the newly created NFT
++   uint64 serialNumber = 14;
 }
 ```